shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 --- abstract

 Prefix hijacking has emerged as a major security threat in the Border Gateway Protocol (BGP), garnering widespread attention.
 To mitigate such attacks, Internet Routing Registries (IRR) and Resource Public Key Infrastructure (RPKI) have been developed, providing reliable mappings of IP prefixes to authorized Autonomous Systems (ASes).
 Nonetheless, challenges persist due to outdated Route objects within IRR and the limited deployment rates of RPKI.
 Recently, several organizations have adopted the approach of integrating IRR, RPKI, and local data to enhance the quality of route origin.
-This document describes problem statement and requirements for enhanced route origin validation using multi-source information.
+This document describes problem statement and requirements for enhancing route origin validation using multi-source information.

 --- middle